electricimp/QL720NW/README.md

 ### write2dBarcode(*data, type[, config]*)

 The *write2dBarcode()* method creates a 2D barcode.
-This method takes two required parameters: *data*, the data to be printed as a barcode, and *type*, the type of barcode to be printed.
+This method takes two required parameters: a string or integer *data*, wich contains the data to be printed as a barcode, and *type*, the type of barcode to be printed.
+This method also takes one optional parameter, *config*, which takes a table of configuration parameters.
+Which configuration parameters are available depends on which type of 2D barcode you select &mdash; both sets are listed in the tables below.

 Currently the supported 2D types are QR, selected by passing in the constant *QL720NW_BARCODE_2D_QR*, and Data Matrix, selected by passing in the constant *QL720NW_BARCODE_2D_DATAMATRIX*.
-The method also takes one optional parameter, *config*, which takes a table of configuration parameters.
-Which configuration parameters are available depends on which type of 2D barcode you select &mdash; both sets are listed below.

 #### QR Configuration Table